Hide Web Server Information and Modify Server Header on Nginx.

-Incase if nginx is not installed, follow the below post depends on your server environment.
+If Nginx is not installed, follow the posts below depending on server environment.

 Implementation: